shoganhennessy/shoganhennessy.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Economics at Cornell University, and I study labour economics with a focus on causal inference and using tools from data science.
+I am a PhD student in the Department of Economics at Cornell University, and I study labour economics using tools from data science.
-I'm passionate about data-centric research, the study of inequality, and open-sources software.
+I'm passionate about the study of inequality, data-centric research, and open-sources software.
 When not contributing to my research, I am usually [riding my bike](https://shoganhennessy.github.io/cycling/).

 Take a look at my [CV here](https://shoganhennessy.github.io/files/cv/cv-shoganhennessy.pdf), and my [Cornell profile here](https://economics.cornell.edu/senan-hogan-hennessy).